Skip to main content

 What we're doing at Spreaker

-We want to help you monetize your content at least a little bit.
+We want to help you monetize your content.
 Starting from the bottom of the pyramid, we can offer your available inventory to ad networks and for automatic fill-in ad-exchanges, and we'll give you the largest share of the revenue.

 As the market matures, we will enable more and more technological integrations in order to create a marketplace for buying and selling host reads on our platform